As a Traditional Naturopath, Dr. De Donato firmly believes in the following principles Naturopathy is based upon:

 Programs are customized, therefore, to know about fees, please, write to me specifying your needs and wishes.
-I will evaluate them and be back to you as soon as possible with the potential cost and duration of the treatment and/or number of coaching sessions.
+I will evaluate them and be back to you as soon as possible with the potential cost and duration and number of the coaching sessions.

-Payments are made through PyPal in advance.
+Payments are made through PayPal in advance.
 To cancel online appointments and sessions a 24 hour notice is required.

 Thank you.
 I look forward to working with you.